Every Language Model Has a Forgery-Resistant Signature: Ellipse forgery is hard

-In theory, for normalization layers like RMS and layer norms, the \(\varepsilon\) term in the denominator can cause issues for recovering the model parameters.
+In theory, the \(\varepsilon\) term in the denominator of a normalizatoin layer can cause issues for recovering the model parameters.
 Instead of enforcing \(\lVert\normalize(\vx)\rVert_2=1,\) these layers enforce \(\lVert\normalize(\vx)\rVert_2<1,\) meaning that outputs fall within the \emph{interior} of the ellipsoid, instead of on the \emph{surface}.
-This effect decreases for larger models (see \cref{sec:smoothseverity}), and in practice, can cause ellipsoid fitting to fail.
+This effect decreases for larger models (see \cref{sec:smoothseverity}), and in practice, can cause ellipse fitting to fail.

-In our own experiments, we found that the SVD-based ellipsoid fitting from~\citet{Carlini2024StealingPO} would sometimes fail for smaller models because the parameter~\(\mE\) output by the fitting algorithm was not positive definite.
-The failure stems from the fact that SVD-based fitting is not \textit{ellipsoid-specific}.
-The algorithm fits a \textit{quadric} surface to the points, which may or may not be an ellipsoid, especially in the presence of noise from the \(\varepsilon\) term.
-To guarantee the validity of our recovered ellipsoid, we turn to ellipsoid-specific fitting algorithms.
-We use fast algorithms for multidimensional ellipsoid fitting using semidefinite programming~\citep{Calafiore2002ApproximationON, Ying2012AFA}, in particular the ellipsoid fitting method from \citet{Ying2012AFA}, which is straightforward to implement, fast, and stable.
+In our own experiments, we found that the SVD-based ellipse fitting from~\citet{Carlini2024StealingPO} would sometimes fail for smaller models because the parameter~\(\mE\) output by the fitting algorithm was not positive definite.
+The failure stems from the fact that SVD-based fitting is not \textit{ellipse-specific}.
+The algorithm fits a \textit{quadric} surface to the points, which may or may not be an ellipse, especially in the presence of noise from the \(\varepsilon\) term.
+To guarantee the validity of our recovered ellipse, we turn to ellipse-specific fitting algorithms.
+We use fast algorithms for multidimensional ellipse fitting using semidefinite programming~\citep{Calafiore2002ApproximationON, Ying2012AFA}, in particular the ellipse fitting method from \citet{Ying2012AFA}, which is straightforward to implement, fast, and stable.
 We further detail our implementation in \cref{sec:extractimpl}.
-In general, we find that smoothing does not hurt ellipsoid fitting for models of sufficient size, confirming an observation from \citet{Carlini2024StealingPO}.
+In general, we find that smoothing does not hurt ellipse fitting for models of sufficient size, confirming an observation from \citet{Carlini2024StealingPO}.

-We test our ellipsoid-specific method on a small, pretrained, open-source model.
+We test our ellipse-specific method on a small, pretrained, open-source model.
 In particular, we use a 1-million-parameter language model with an embedding size of 64 and a final layer norm with \(\varepsilon=\num{1e-5}\)~\citep{gpt-neox-20b, tinystories}.
-We obtain outputs from the model using the Pile dataset~\citep{pile}, then use the outputs to fit an ellipsoid and compare the predicted and true parameters. \Cref{fig:pred-plots} visually demonstrates their high similarity.
+We obtain outputs from the model using the Pile dataset~\citep{pile}, then use the outputs to fit an ellipse and compare the predicted and true parameters. \Cref{fig:pred-plots} visually demonstrates their high similarity.
 As expected, we observe a consistent, slight underestimation of the model's singular values due to \(\varepsilon\) smoothing.

 To measure the benefits of using more outputs to fit the ellipse, we quantify the similarity between the estimated and true rotation, stretch, and bias for varying numbers of outputs in \cref{fig:sim-metrics}.
 We measure bias and stretch similarity using mean squared error (MSE).
 For the rotation similarity between the predicted rotation~\(\mU\) and true rotation~\(\mU^*\), we use the geodesic distance \(\trace(\mU^\top\mU^*)\).
 Overall, we find that using more output samples generally improves parameter predictions, but has diminishing returns as irreducible error due to \(\varepsilon\) begins to dominate.